 2.«#» “Renewable Energy Certificates” or “RECs”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit H. [LF, SL, BL]

-2.«#» “Requirements Slice Output” or “RSO”(XX/XX/XX Version) means, for each month, the portion of «Customer Name»’s Slice Output Energy that is equal to the lesser of: (1) «Customer Name»’s Firm Slice Amount for such month; (2) «Customer Name»’s Annual Net Requirement for such month, less monthly amounts purchased under the Block Product, as specified in Exhibit C; or (3) «Customer Name»’s Total Retail Load metered for such month, less «Customer Name»’s Dedicated Resources shown in Exhibit A for such month and less monthly amounts purchased under the Block Product, as specified in Exhibit C. [SL]
+2.«#» “Requirements Slice Output” or “RSO”(XX/XX/XX Version) means, , the portion of «Customer Name»’s Slice Output Energy that is equal to the lesser of: (1) «Customer Name»’s Firm Slice Amount; (2) «Customer Name»’s Annual Net Requirement, less amounts purchased under the Block Product, as specified in Exhibit C; (3) «Customer Name»’s Total Retail Load metered, less «Customer Name»’s Dedicated Resources shown in Exhibit A and less amounts purchased under the Block Product, as specified in Exhibit C; or (4) «Customer Name»’s Total Retail Load metered, less «Customer Name»’s Dedicated Resources in Exhibit A, less any additional generation from a Dedicated Resource that exceeds the amount in Exhibit A that «Customer Name» uses to serve its Total Retail Load and to fulfill a state or federal legal obligation, and less monthly amounts purchased under the Block Product, as specified in Exhibit C. [SL]

 2.«#» “Resource Diurnal Shape”(XX/XX/XX Version) means a distribution of energy within each Diurnal period that a Specified Resource is expected to produce, as agreed to by the Parties in accordance with section 3.4.1(1).
 [LF]